 Step 3: Make your edits

 Most of the time, working on your personnel page is simple: you just fill out the fields.

 Beyond the "Full Name," which appears as the page title, and the "First Name" "Last Name" fields, which allow us to sort you in the directory, most fields are optional.

 About Titles: You can list as many titles as you want and they will all appear on your personnel page.
 However only the top two will appear in the directory grid.
 In some places, such as when your name appears beneath articles, events, courses and graduate students, only the first title will appear.

-Here are some optional fields I'm filling out for Annie Easley, including an affiliation that links to another website.
+Here are some optional fields you can fill out, including an affiliation that links to another website.
 This field is useful if you want to link to another UGA Department website that you have a listing on.

 In addition to the regular office field, many of the sciences make use of a Lab office and Lab Phone field.

 You may also upload an image of yourself.
 (If you don't, a placeholder image-- often of the Arch-- appears instead).